 Antibacterial Test

 2.6.1.
 Bacterial Suspensions.
 About 1-2 ose of bacterial cells were suspended in 5 ml of a 0.9% NaCl solution.
-Turbidity of bacterial suspension was equivalent to Mc.
+The turbidity of bacterial suspension was equivalent to Mc.
 Farland 3 (3 x 108).
 The suspension was then diluted to obtain 3 x 107 CFU / ml.

 2.6.2.
 Diffusion Test.
 The antibacterial activity test was using the disk diffusion method (Kirby-Bauer Method).
 A total of 20 µl of a solid soap solution is dripped onto disk paper and awaited until it dries.
 Meanwhile, petri dishes containing NA media were inoculated with 0.1 ml of bacterial suspension and spread evenly over the plates.
 The disk that has been dripped by the sample was then placed on the surface of the media.
 The same method was also done on tetracycline as a positive control and aquadest as a negative control.
 Samples were incubated at 37ºC for 24 hours and then observed inhibitory zones were formed [18].